iLVL-Key/FFXI/addons/Bars/readme.md

 ## Changelog

+Version 4.5.2
+- Adjusted Phantom Roll, Double-Up, Wild Card, and Cutting Cards, removing the target name from the action.

 Version 4.5.1
 - Fixed the `clear_action_delay_for_rolls`.
 Now named `clear_action_delay_for_self_rolls` to better relay what it is for, and also now correctly only applies to rolls performed by the player.